Kagome chiral spin liquid in transition metal dichalcogenide moir\'e bilayers

-The phase diagram in Fig.~\ref{fig:Phase_Diagram}(b), with the hopping values fixed at our realistic estimates for WSe$_2$/WS$_2$ at $\theta=0^\circ$, similarly exhibits a finite CSL region in the center.
+The phase diagram in Fig.~\ref{fig:Phase_Diagram}(b), with the hopping values fixed at our estimates for WSe$_2$/WS$_2$ at $\theta=0^\circ$ similarly exhibits a finite CSL region in the center.
 For stronger interactions, the KSL takes over.
 For smaller $U$ and $V$, we find the cuboc2$^\ast$ state, the gauge transformed version of the cuboc2 magnetic order~\cite{Messio:2011classical}, and again a region with degenerate ferromagnetic and $\sqrt{3}\times\sqrt{3}$ ground states.
-Most of these two phases coincide with the area in which the nearest neighbor spin interaction turns ferromagnetic which is also in agreement with classical phase diagrams~\cite{Messio:2011classical}.
+Most of these two phases coincide with the area in which the nearest-neighbor spin interaction turns ferromagnetic, in agreement with classical phase diagrams~\cite{Messio:2011classical}.

-\textit{Chiral spin liquid.---}To identify the CSL, we primarily use the chiral order parameter (OP) $\langle \bm{S}_i \cdot (\bm{S}_j \times \bm{S}_k) \rangle$ where $i,j$ and $k$ denote the sites around a small triangle in the kagome lattice formed out of nearest neighbor bonds.
+\textit{Chiral spin liquid.---}To identify the CSL, we primarily use the chiral order parameter (OP) $\langle \bm{S}_i \cdot (\bm{S}_j \times \bm{S}_k) \rangle$ where $i,j$ and $k$ denote the sites around a small triangle in the kagome lattice formed out of nearest-neighbor bonds.
 The chiral OP for the various values of $U$ and $V$ is depicted in Fig.~\ref{fig:chiralities} and clearly indicates the region of the CSL.
-We observe a general tendency that smaller $U$ narrows the CSL region and shifts it slightly towards the lower right, as shown in panel (b), whereas larger $U$ widens the area but moves it towards the upper left (c).
-In panels (d) and (e), we display the behavior for changing $V/U$ to $V/U=0.13$ and $0.15$ with $U/t_1$ constant.
-Here, we observe that increasing (decreasing) $V/U$ leads to similar behavior as the larger (smaller) $U$ case.
-We note that both the cuboc1$^\ast$ phase as well as the $q=(0,0)^\ast$ phase attain a nonzero chirality on the small triangles, but in a staggered pattern such that it averages out over the unit cell.
+We observe that the CSL region widens or narrows and shifts with changing interactions.
+We note that both the cuboc1$^\ast$ phase as well as the $q=(0,0)^\ast$ phase can attain a nonzero chirality on the small triangles, but in a staggered pattern such that it averages out over the unit cell.